hack4impact-calpoly/five-cities-food-pantry/docs/getting-started.md

   - [**database**](/src/database) MongoDB schemas and related files

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+## Key Features and Functionality
+- **Features**
+  - Signup and login flow
+  - A table view of all clients in the database and able to search by name, address, or number
+  - Being able to see an individual client and their household members
+  - Flag feature for employees/users to see who to be wary when they come to the food pantry
+  - Check in and check out feature for employees/users to record the client
+  - Add new client for new clients who come to the food pantry
+ - **Endpoints**
+   - Clients (by ID)
+      - **GET**: to get an individual client
+      - **DELETE**: to delete a client by ID
+   - Check in (by ID)
+      - **PUT**: to change and update a client's boolean value 'isCheckedOff' to true or false
+   - Flag Client (by ID)
+      - **PUT**: to change and update a client's boolean value 'isFlagged' to true or false and their 'flagNotes'
+   - All Clients
+      - **GET**: to get all clients from database
+      - **POST**: to add a new client

+## Services Used
+- **Next.js**: We used Next.js in order to lessen the overhead of deploying a separate back-end, it provided tooling that would’ve otherwise had been installed seperately, such as built-in routing, serverless functions, middleware, etc.
+- **MongoDB**

 ## Learn More about Next.js